andrewcockerham/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 6: January 16, 2017

+**Today's Progress**: FINALLY got submitting multiple records on a single form working in Rails.

+**Thoughts:** Note to self: slow down.
+Think.
+Try to UNDERSTAND!
+Not just copy/paste

+**Link to work:**

+### Day 5: January 15, 2017

+**Today's Progress**: Good progress....getting close

+**Thoughts:** Went back and read the various posts/tutorials again to try to get an understanding.
+SLOWED DOWN and tried to think through exactly what was happening in the code.
+This helps :)

+**Link to work:** N/A

 ### Day 4: January 5, 2017

 **Today's Progress**: Lots of time.
 Still not working